-For bank accounts and listed shares owned by the SMSF valuation is simple, because these assets are valued on a market on a day to day basis and valuation is easy to obtain.
+For bank accounts and listed shares owned by the SMSF, valuation is simple, because these assets are valued on a daily market basis and valuation is easy to obtain.

-But what if the SMSF owns real property or shares in a private company.
+But what if the SMSF owns real property or shares in a private company?
 How will these be valued?
-Will the method and regularity of valuations be reasonable and acceptable if the SMSF was ever audited?
+Will the method and regularity of valuations be reasonable and acceptable when the SMSF is audited?

 Your SMSF will have certain cash flow commitments that it needs to meet, whether it be now or in the future, such as fees, management costs, expenses relating to assets, taxes, pension payments, loan repayments, etc.